 Why are the things that are on your bucket list actually there?
 To say you have done them?
 So you can tell others about that?
 I think this is an important question.

-For my parents, a part of the reason the trip was stressful to them was because of time constraints and a lack of experience dealing with things like busy airport lineups and short-layovers.
-They still work, so time is of the essence.
-They still work, to save for trips like this.
+For my parents, a part of the reason the trip wasn’t always fully relaxing to them was because of time constraints and a lack of experience dealing with things like busy airport lineups and short-layovers.

-Meanwhile they, of all people, if they wanted to, could retire very comfortably, even without cutting out a lot of wasteful spending that is common among the North American middle class.
-It might mean one or two less trips of this magnitude over their golden years, but in just one extra year of retirement and traveling less extravegently and with less of a timeline constraint, they could fit in a priceless amount of life experience and enjoyment, which I must add they really really deserve.
+Meanwhile they, of all people, if they wanted to, could retire very comfortably, even without cutting out a lot of spending, but retirement itself isn’t the only goal.
+If they did retire now, it might mean one or two less trips of this magnitude over their golden years, but in just one extra year of retirement and traveling less extravegently and with less of a timeline constraint, they could fit in a priceless amount of life experience and enjoyment, which I must add they really really deserve.

 Once you have started to build yourself the right list, get to it sooner rather than later because ultimately this very moment is the only thing that’s guaranteed in life, and what you choose to do with it and all the others that follow are directly what your life experience is made up of.
 You are designing your own experience whether you’re aware of it or not, and the best design results begin with an acute awareness of the problem.